MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 According to Section 7.3.1 of {{!RFC7871}}, "Any records from \[the Additional section\] MUST NOT be tied to a network".
-Accordingly, resolvers SHOULD assume that any A/AAAA records in the Additional section are network-invariant.
-When responding to a SVCB query with an ECS option (even one whose SOURCE PREFIX-LENGTH is zero), Authoritative servers must omit such records if they wish to serve subnet-specific addresses.
+Accordingly, resolvers SHOULD treat any records in the Additional section as having SCOPE PREFIX-LENGTH zero, and MAY cache them on this basis.
+Authoritative servers MUST omit such records if they are not suitable for global use.
+This will cause the resolver to perform a followup query that can receive properly tailored ECS.
+(This is similar to the usage of CNAME with ECS discussed in {{!RFC7871}} Section 7.2.1.)

-Such Authoritative servers can avoid the added latency of a followup query by setting TargetName to the value recommended in {{zone-performance}}.
+Authoritative servers that omit Additional records can avoid the added latency of a followup query by following the advice in {{zone-performance}}.

 # Performance optimizations {#optimizations}